Probability Distributions Computed by Autoregressive Transformers: Transformer Language Models

 where

-Given an input string $\str=w_1\cdots w_n$, a transformer $\mathcal{T}$ prepends a symbol $w_0 = \bos$ and computes a sequence of ``states'' $\mathcal{T}(\str)= (\statevec^{(0)},\ldots,\statevec^{(n)})$, where $\statevec^{(i)} \in \R^d$ is the state after reading $w_i$.
-There are at least two ways to use $\mathcal{T}$ to define a weighted language.\footnote{A third intermediate way would be to multiply the weights at each position like an autoregressive model, but not to pass the output symbol at each position autoregressively to the input at the next position.
+A transformer $\mathcal{T}$ consists of a word embedding $\textnormal{Emb}\colon \alphabet\to \R^d$, followed by a composition of attention functions and feed-forward networks, allowing Layernorm but no using positional encodings.
+We defer the definitions because they are standard, and we primarily will refer to the expressive equivalence of these transformers and different formal logics as shown by \citet{yang-etal-2024-masked,jerad-etal-2025-unique,li-cotterell-2025-characterizing}.
+Given an input string $\str=w_1\cdots w_n$, a transformer $\mathcal{T}$ prepends a symbol $w_0 = \bos$ and computes a sequence of states $\mathcal{T}(\str)= (\statevec^{(0)},\ldots,\statevec^{(n)})$, where $\statevec^{(i)} \in \R^d$ is the state after reading $w_i$.
+There are at least two ways to use $\mathcal{T}$ to define a weighted language, which we describe below.\footnote{A third intermediate way would be to multiply the weights at each position like an autoregressive model, but not to pass the output symbol at each position autoregressively to the input at the next position.
 Although interesting in its own right, it has not, to our knowledge, been used with any neural sequence models, and we do not explore this style of model here.}